TrickStealer/cypress_test_task/README.md

 `Timed out retrying after 4000ms: expected '<span.multiselect__placeholder>' to have class 'multiselect__single'`

 Because the application have the bug.

 Fields "Sender's account" (Счёт отправителя) and "Recipient's account" (Счёт получателя) don't save theirs value after adding the payment.
 I've written bug report about it: https://docs.google.com/document/d/1e2j81dHhenTu78yEVQRoDCOvwQURorCzI7RFj2WwEvw/edit#heading=h.h7gov5d4ykqd (Bug-8)

   <br/>

-In **interface_manipulations.js** in methods findPayment(text) and findPaymentForDeletion(text) i have written twice this method calling:
+In **interface_manipulations.js** in methods **findPayment(text)** and **findPaymentForDeletion(text)** i have written twice this method calling:

 `.type('{enter}')`

 This is a temporary solution.
-Because the have application the bug.
+Because the application have the bug.

 Searching in the table starts only after second click the "Enter" button.
 I've written bug report about it: https://docs.google.com/document/d/1e2j81dHhenTu78yEVQRoDCOvwQURorCzI7RFj2WwEvw/edit#heading=h.m5xx8olg0phc (Bug-9)